 Besides burn time, smoke density also plays an important role in how your smoke photos turn out.
 Plan on whether you want an opaque coverage or a thin mist-like effect.

-The method of smoke bomb activation is also an important consideration because a wire pull method is easier to use than others.
+The method of smoke bomb activation is also an important consideration because a ring pull method is easier to use than others.
 However, you must clearly read the instructions regardless of the activation method.